Recipe Overview

 Instructions

-- In a large bowl, mix together Greek yogurt, mayonnaise, curry powder, lemon juice, honey, salt, and pepper.
+- In a large bowl (large enough to hold all the salad ingredients), mix together the dressing ingredients: Greek yogurt, mayonnaise, curry powder, lemon juice, honey, salt, and pepper.
 Stir well to combine.

-- Add chicken, celery, apples, scallions, raisins and stir well to coat all ingredients with dressing.
+- Add diced chicken, celery, apples, green onions, raisins; stir well to coat all ingredients with dressing.

 - Store leftovers in a covered container for 2 to 3 days.